 I have also learned a few things along the way, that have helped me to encourage my children’s growing confidence:

-- Patience and specific praise when children are brave pay off.
+Patience and specific praise when children are brave pay off.
 Getting frustrated when they are not usually has the opposite of the desired effect.

 My kids are more confident if they are told what to expect in advance.
 This is especially true if we are going somewhere that is going to be crowded or noisy.

-- For play dates at our house, I find my kids do best if we plan out an activity or two to introduce their friend to at the beginning of the play date.
+For play dates at our house, I find my kids do best if we plan out an activity or two to introduce their friend to at the beginning of the play date.
 This structure gives them confidence, and allows them to feel some control over the situation.

-My daughter was SO excited about her kindergarten end-of-year performance, and then – the morning of – got terrified and wanted to stay home.
+My daughter was SO excited about her kindergarten end-of-year performance.
+Then – the morning of – she got terrified and wanted to stay home.
 I knew she would be disappointed about missing it if I really kept her home.
-So I validated her fears, gave her time and space to calm down, and we worked out a plan to help her work through the fear.
+So I validated her fears, and gave her time and space to calm down.
+Then we worked out a plan to help her work through the fear.
 She decided it would be fun to have a small surprise – a simple card that I made with her siblings right before the concert – to look forward to at the end.
 She enjoyed the concert, was proud of facing her fear, and afterwards read and re-read her card.

 Don’t expect them to act shy.
 Every once in a while my kids feel incredibly confident.
 Specific praise can reinforce this behavior (I liked that you raised your hand to and spoke your answer so clearly), while reacting with too much enthusiasm can make them self-conscious.

-- Give “shy” kids the opportunity to be in the spotlight – more than once!
+Give “shy” kids the opportunity to be in the spotlight – more than once!
 They may whisper their lines into the microphone, but then go home incredibly excited about the experience.
 And they need the practice to learn how to speak up!